patrickbwarren/transam-triton/README.md

 ### Triton Level 7.2 ROM dumps

-ROM dumps for the Triton L7.2 Monitor and BASIC are also included.
+ROM dumps for the Triton L7.2 Monitor and BASIC, and TRAP (Triton Resident Assembly Language Package), are also included.
 These can be compiled to binaries by
 ```
-./trimcc mona72_rom.tri -o MONA72.ROM
+./trimcc mona72_rom.tri -o  MONA72_ROM
-./trimcc monb72_rom.tri -o MONB72.ROM
+./trimcc monb72_rom.tri -o  MONB72_ROM
-./trimcc trap_rom.tri -o TRAP.ROM
+./trimcc trap_rom.tri -o    TRAP_ROM
-./trimcc basic72_rom.tri -o BASIC72.ROM
+./trimcc basic72_rom.tri -o BASIC72_ROM
 ```
 (implemented as `make roms` in the Makefile).
-These `.ROM` files can be used directly with Robin Stuart's emulator (copy them into the main directory).
+These `_ROM` files can be used directly with Robin Stuart's emulator.

 ### Other TriMCC codes